Hernia refers to the abnormal protrusion of an organ or tissue through a normal or abnormal opening in the abdominal muscles or in the diaphragm.

 Routine prophylactic chemotherapy is advisable and a low residue diet should be fed to prevent excessive straining during defecation, In most cases recurrence is not a problem.
 Both sides of a bilateral hernia should not be operated at the same time since this would put too much stress on the external anal sphincter.
 A 4 to 6 week lag should occur between surgeries, unless a newer obturator lift method is employed.

 The approach to this surgery is identical to traditional repair, and after exposure herniated organs are retropulsed back into the abdomen.
-Identification of the external anal sphincter, sacrotuberous ligament and the internal obturator is severed at the point that it passes laterally over the body of the ischium, The muscle is then brought dorsally to fill the defect left by the hernia, Initial suture is placed between the lateral aspect of the external anal sphincter and the sacrotuberous ligament and gluteal fascia as far dorsal as possible in oder to create a bed for the apex of the internal obturator is sutured to the caudomedial edge of the sacrotuberous ligament with 4 - 6 size 0 PDS sutures in a cruciate pattern.
+Identification of the external anal sphincter, sacrotuberous ligament and the internal obturator is severed at the point that it passes laterally over the body of the ischiurn, The muscle is then brought dorsally to fill the defect left by the hernia, Initial suture is placed between the lateral aspect of the external anal sphincter and the sacrotuberous ligament and gluteal fascia as far dorsal as possible in order to create a bed for the apex of the internal obturator is sutured to the caudomedial edge of the sacrotuberous ligament with 4 - 6 (1.0) nylon cruciate pattern sutures.
 The caudomedial border of the internal obturator is likewise sutured to the external anal sphincter.
-Preplacement of all sutures before knot's are thrown facilitates the task.
-Layered subcutaneous closure is accomplished with gut to obliterate dead space Skin cbsure is routine,
+Replacement of all sutures before knot's are thrown facilitates the task.
+Layered subcutaneous closure is accomplished with gut to obturate dead space Skin closure is routine.

-This hernial condition may be difficult to identify because of marked or absence of conventional presenting signs.
+This hernial condition maybe difficult to identify because of marked or absence of conventional presenting signs.
 Thus the patient maybe presented with imperceptible to life threatening clinical signs.
-The severity of the patient's condition is dependent upon several fact ors, the most important of which is a reduction in tidal volume.
-Loss of tidal volume is the result of a decrease in intra-thoracic space due to the presence of abdominal viscera1 fluid or both.
+The severity of the patient's condition is dependent upon several factors, the most important of which is a reduction in tidal volume.
+Loss of tidal volume is the result of a decrease in intra thoracic space due to the presence of abdominal visceral fluid or both.
 Other conditions that may be present are rib fractures, pneumothorax, lung contusion, and shock.
 A potentially more dangerous situation exists when the stomach is in the thorax and gas cannot escape causing it to become increasingly larger.

 Lateral and dorsoventral radiographs often will confirm the diagnosis.
 The normal diaphragmatic line is usually absent in the radiographs.
 Gastric or intestine gas patterns and/or radiopaque organs such as liver or spleen may be visible in the thorax displacing normal thoracic viscera.
-It should be noted that the organs noted in the chest at the time of radiographs were not necessarily the same as those found. at surgery.
+It should be noted that the organs noted in the chest at the time of radiographs were not necessarily the same as those found. at operation.
 This is attributable to the free movement of viscera between pleural and peritoneal cavities in many patients.
 Diaphragmatic hernia maybe difficult to diagnose at the time of initial injury because of lack of clinical signs.
-Gradually developing clinical signs, such as intermittent vomiting, anorexia, dyspnea or reduced exercise tolerance may be seen weeks, months or even years following the trauma.
+The tear is subsequently reduced by cicatrization and gradually developing clinical signs, such as intermittent vomiting, anorexia, dyspnea or reduced exercise tolerance may be seen weeks, months or even years following the procedure.